frvillegas/frvillegas.github.io/content/math/public-lectures/blet.md

 draft = false
 omit_header_text = true
 featured_image = '/images/BletPic.gif'
-tags = ['Puzzles', 'Public Lecture', 'BNS'] categories = ['Math']
+tags = ['Puzzles', 'Public Lecture', 'Lattice Polygons', 'BNS'] categories = ['Math']
 +++

-In 2018 I was invited by my former ICTP Diploma student M. Saskia to give a mini-course at the University of Vienna.
+In 2018 I was invited by my former ICTP Diploma student [Manjil P. Saikia](https://manjilsaikia.in/) to give a mini-course at the University of Vienna.
 I also gave a general talk  about the puzzle [Blet](/pdf/2018-blet.pdf).
 Later in the year I have a Basic Notions Seminar on the puzzle at ICTP.